-However, as new times come to present, people become more open to new and exciting technologies.
-For the last decade, chatbots have been gaining a massive fan-base among the HR teams and applicants.
+However, as new times come to the present, people become more open to new and exciting technologies.
+For the last decade, chatbots have been gaining a massive fan base among the HR teams and applicants.
 Once washed-up procedures that bore applicants to death had shapeshifted into an engaging and streamlined process where no one felt left out.

-Back in stone ages, nearly 65% of jobseeker reported never hearing from the recruiting team regarding their application forms.
-Wandering blind-sided for weeks at times not only further pushed away potential talents from companies, but it also shattered the organizations’ good images and brand outreach.
+Back in the stone Age, nearly 65% of jobseekers reported never hearing from the recruiting team regarding their application forms.
+Wandering blind-sided for weeks at times not only further pushed away potential talents from companies but also shattered the organizations’ good images and brand outreach.

 Fortunately, when chatbots hit the business mainstream and turned into an object of “regularity,” we started observing a 180° turn in applicant satisfaction rates and organizational magnetism.
 After introducing the chatbot, disgruntled applicants were less likely to pass along negative experiences of interacting with an organization and their HR team to others because the issue had vanished.
 Best-fit talents were now joy-hopping after finishing an application experience with chatbots, no more tedious and boring traditional filling-out-forms application process, no more hours wasted, and chatbots which did the job correctly and were cool!

 Don’t let the title inject fear into your souls; this is actually a good thing.